Magnetogenetics: Physical limitation of the ferritin

 One of the main issues in magnetogenetics is related the physical properties of the ferritin.
 The ferritin is composed of 24 subunits of protein complex and a small iron oxide core.
 The core of the ferritin is in the form of ferric hydroxide which has antiferromagnetic properties.
 Some researchers have reported that ferritin has remnant magnetization due to their intrinsic defect and impurities.
 However, even with optimistic calculations, the magnetic interaction energy for heat or force generation is several orders below than thermal fluctuation energy.
-Recently, other researchers hypothesized that there are other possible mechanisms for activate the ion channels, but these studies remain inconclusive.
+Recently, other researchers hypothesized that there are other possible mechanisms for activating the ion channels, but these studies remain inconclusive.